smartdevicelink/sdl_evolution/proposals/nnnn-sdl_on_qnx700_agl.md

 SDL Core can be tested automatically on all 3 platforms with some changes in ATF test framework and existing scripts.

-The same test scripts will be executed for the following platforms:
+The same test suite will be executed for the following platforms:
  - Ubuntu;
  - AGL;
  - QNX.